fAtsteD/wp_plugin_boilerplate/README.md

 - have namespace
 - custom autoloader based on composer uses namespace, name of classes (custom because can be refused folder vendor, some files cannot be autoloaded with plugin)

+## Starting using

+Rename "PluginName" everywhere in your name of plugin (it uses for namespace, unique path and name).
+Rename main file plugin-name.php and const inside.

 ## Structure

 - admin - using in admin pagel and all what you need